-The Kirkland Signature Premier Cru Chablis is available for $19.99 at Costco.
+The Kirkland Signature Premier Cru Chablis is available for $17.79 at Costco.
 Very few Premier Cru wines are available under $20, with most costing $30+.
 It is imported by Misa Imports.

 Kirkland Signature Premier Cru Chablis is made with Chardonnay grapes sourced from the finest Premier Cru vineyard sites.
 The Kimmeridgian soil, a blend of limestone and clay, gives the wine a distinct minerality.
 The wine is aged 12 months in stainless steel tanks and has flavors of lemon citrus and white floral notes with a refreshing lifting acidity.

 Today we are revisiting this Chablis Premier Cru wine, a designation in the Burgundy region that normally carries a much higher price.
 Not to the level of the Grand Cru wines, these wines are nevertheless very high quality with strict controls on vineyard sites and maximum yields.
-A relatively cool climate, south facing slopes that get lots of sun and the unique limestone and clay soils dotted with seashells all create a fabulous recipe for growing high-quality Chardonnay grapes.
+A relatively cool climate, south facing slopes that get lots of sun, and the unique limestone and clay soils dotted with seashells all create a fabulous recipe for growing high-quality Chardonnay grapes.

-The 2018 Kirkland Signature Premier Cru Chablis begins with a quite a pleasant aroma of lime and green apple plus a little grapefruit and tangerine and maybe just a touch of lemon cream.
+The 2019 Kirkland Signature Premier Cru Chablis begins with a quite a pleasant aroma of lime and green apple plus a little grapefruit and tangerine and maybe just a touch of lemon cream.

-Some chalky minerality leads into the tart, crisp and long finish.
+Some chalky minerality leads into the tart, smooth and long finish.
 This is a great example of how good unoaked Chardonnay can be and a rare chance to try a Premier Cru Chablis under $20 (albeit just under)!